pierremrtn/neat/packages/neat/README.md

 context.titleMedium("Clean code is simple and direct.");
 ```

-Theses helpers give you access to every `Text` properties so you can use them -like regular text widgets.
+Theses helpers give you access to every `Text` properties so you can use them like regular text widgets.
 ```dart
 context.titleMedium(
   String text, {